amania03/DS4002-CS3/README.md

 The necessary data is located in the data/ folder and contains the instructions to access the data and the data appendix

 # Reference Materials #
-The Reference Materials folder includes valuable resources on how Yelp reviews impact business success and how sentiment analysis can be leveraged to drive improvements in the restaurant industry
+The Reference Materials folder includes valuable resources on how Yelp reviews impact business success and how sentiment analysis can be leveraged to drive improvements in the restaurant industry.
+There is also a file regarding the basics about how to conduct sentiment analysis.